Glue is a function that binds (adheres) the vertices of two ArtMeshes together.

 Points to note when setting glue

-When editing a mesh after setting glue, be careful to unbind the glue once and then edit the mesh, or the mesh shape may be incorrect.
+When editing a mesh after setting glue, unbind the glue and then edit the mesh, or the mesh shape may be incorrect.

 Multiple glues can be set for a single ArtMesh.

-* Theoretically, as long as the vertices of the ArtMesh to which the glue is to be applied do not overlap, you can theoretically have as many glues as the vertices allow.
+Note: Theoretically, as long as the vertices of the ArtMesh to which the glue is to be applied do not overlap, you can have as many glues as there are vertices.

-Be sure to set only one glue on the vertex to bind.
+Be sure to set only one glue on a vertex to be bound.

 The glue weight can be adjusted between 0-100%.